openminted/omtd-stack-setup/docs/deployment_guide.rst

 Restart galaxy::
     $ service galaxy restart

-Connect to Galaxy through the weh UI (just the fqdn of the host).
-On the top menu: `Login or Register > Register`.
+Connect to Galaxy through the web UI (just the fqdn of the host).
+On the top menu click `Login or Register > Register`.
 Fill out the form.
 The email field should be in the `admin_users` field in `/etc/executor/config/galaxy.ini`.

 Uncommend `allow_user_creation = False` and restart galaxy.
 You are good to go.